szhao-brd/lab-git-commands/readme.txt

 ======================================================================================================================================================

 ## Part 3 - Work with Git version control ##
 # 3.1.
-Create a new TXT file in the
+Copy the index.html and the index.js files from the downloaded folder, and paste them into the root directory of your project folder.